 7 top tips from the experts: How do I plan my UK market entry?

-Last week, Newfound had the pleasure of hosting a roundtable discussion on the UK market entry journey for tech ventures.
-This event is part of our work with Toronto Finance International and London & Partners in supporting 6 amazing fintech ventures on their UK market visit.
+Newfound had the pleasure of hosting a roundtable discussion on the UK market entry journey for tech ventures.
+This event was part of our work with Toronto Finance International and London & Partners in supporting 6 amazing fintech ventures on their UK market visit.
 The room was brightly filled with delegate companies, experts, advisers and Canadian founders who have done it before.
 The event was hosted at Rise, a fintech co-working space powered by Barclays.

 The discussion nicely covered important topics that we believe form a basis of what companies need to know before they expand into the UK.
 Whether you are looking to expand now or later in the future, our key takeaways will help you plan and expand successfully.